JICA98/aws-java-dynamo-streams/Readme.md

 1. Provides `subscribe` method to directly listen to your dynamoDb events.
 2. Listen to selected events such as `INSERT`, `REMOVE`, etc.
-3. Customize with your own custom `Executor` to perform stream operations in parallel.
+3. Provide your own custom `Executor` to perform stream operations in parallel.
 4. Option to automatic/manual polling of DynamoDB Events.

 ### Steps to Set up